 and open science are related?

 Richard: Yeah.
 I could talk about that all day.
 Many days, actually.
 Okay.
-So I think people--a lot of people, at least--hip-hop has a bad rap.
+So I think hip-hop has a bad rap.
 See what I did with that?
 Hip-hop has a bad reputation because...well, because actually because of the best things about it.
-But the best, some of the best, things about hip-hop come out in a bad way.
-Hip-hop originates from ancient and culturally extremely developed African cultures of African civilizations that have been long ago destroyed and dismantled and exploited by colonial powers, and their peoples exploited and dehumanized all over the globe to advance colonial interests.
-But whilst people were being shipped off around the globe during slave trade, and they were forced to do all kinds of things that people should never be forced to do, what was not taken away from them was their culture, their history.
+But some of the best things about hip-hop come out in a bad way.
+Hip-hop originates from ancient and culturally extremely developed African civilizations that have been long ago destroyed and dismantled and exploited by colonial powers, and their peoples exploited and dehumanized all over the globe to advance colonial interests.
+But whilst people were being shipped off around the globe during the slave trade, and they were forced to do all kinds of things that people should never be forced to do, what was not taken away from them was their culture, their history.
 That was never forgotten.
-And the...there's something very deep about certain kinds of rhythm that for me, I can't ignore a hip-hop beat.
-I first heard hip=hop at something like the age of 10, and when I was like this is actually a particular kind of music, and I realized that pretty much all the music I'd loved most in my childhood turned out to have been hip-hop, and I didn't realize.
-And once I had the Internet, and I was like, holy shit, this is all hip-hop.
-Hip-hop's a huge thing and I can just download loads of hip-hop and listen to it.
+And there's something very deep about certain kinds of rhythm that for me, I can't ignore a hip-hop beat.
+I first heard hip-hop at something like the age of 10, and when I was like “this is actually a kind of music!”, and I realized that pretty much all the music I'd loved most in my childhood turned out to have been hip-hop, and I didn't realize.
+And once I had the Internet, and I was like, “holy shit, this is all hip-hop.
+Hip-hop's a huge thing and I can just download loads of hip-hop and listen to it”.
 Well, so very, very far back in human civilization we've been exploring rhythm and music.
 And in African culture, for tens of thousands of years that's been important.
-Hip-hop really is a musical art from that is focused on that.
+Hip-hop really is a musical art form that is focused on that.
 So the music is about rhythm.
-It's about a particular...it often is manifested, at least, with a particular kind of beat, and then rapping, which is one of several elements of hip-hop, is about the spoken word, but it's about using the spoken word, and the human voice as a percussion instrument to express meaning in a more complicated way than you can possibly do without using the human voice.
-I think this is something that has been misunderstood culturally, or at least has failed...it's failed to be grasped culturally.
+It often is manifested with a particular kind of beat.
+And then rapping, which is one of several elements of hip-hop, is about the spoken word, but it's about using the spoken word, and the human voice as a percussion instrument to express meaning in a more complicated way than you can possibly do without using the human voice.
+I think this is something that has been misunderstood culturally, or at least has failed to be grasped culturally.
 And very few other musical genres do such beautiful things with the human voice as hip-hop does.
 So okay.
 So we're getting a bit off track.